Konstantin-Bakalov/GoGamers/README.md

 ## Deployment on AWS

-The client is deployed on an EC2 instance with a SSL certificate.
-The server runs on CloudFront.
-Images and videos are stored in S3.
+The client is deployed using ngrok.
+The server runs on render.com.
+Images and videos are stored in Cloudinary.

 ## Environment Variables